Null integrability and photon phenomenology in the accelerated Schwarzschild black hole: Null geodesics in dimensionless variables

 For later convenience, additionally we absorb $K>0$ by a constant reparametrisation and scaled constants:

-The degenerate case $K=0$ forces (from equation \eqref{eq:HJsep_theta_dimless}) $\ell_{C}=0$ and $S_\theta' = 0$, i.e. $\theta=\text{const}$ and $\dot\phi=0$: these are radial null rays at arbitrary fixed latitude.
-Such rays should be treated in the unscaled Mino system by setting $K=0=\ell_{C}$ before the $K$-rescaling \eqref{eq:K_scaling}.
-The first order equations become
+The degenerate case $K=0$ forces (from Equation \eqref{eq:HJsep_theta_dimless}) $\ell_{C}=0$ and $S_\theta' = 0$, i.e. $\theta=\text{const}$ and ${d\phi}/{d\tilde\lambda}=0$: these are radial null rays at arbitrary fixed latitude.
+Such rays should be treated in the unscaled Mino system by setting $K=0=\ell_{C}$ before the $K$-rescaling Equation \eqref{eq:K_scaling}.
+In the Schwarzschild limit $a=0$ the Carter-like constant $K$ reduced to the squared total angular momentum, and consequently $\hat \ell$ to the cosine of the inclination.